oxc-project/bench-javascript-parser-written-in-rust/README.md

 The purpose of this benchmark is for people who wants to evaluate and compare the performance characteristics of these parsers.

+The numbers indicate that Oxc is at least 3 times faster than Swc and 5 times faster than Biome.

 ## Results

 ### Codspeed